 - Making plastic products require non-renewable energy sources (oil), which builds our planet's carbon immersions.

 - Billion pounds of plastics are finding their way into the ocean

 Just to mention a few of the reasons why consuming plastic is detrimentally affecting our lives and environment and why we have to lessen our utilization of plastic.
 After a seemingly endless amount of time, these issues possibly keep increasing when no substitute is successfully found.
 And now we could find a relatively adoptable means which is sustainable and eco-friendly; bamboo.

-Bamboo is a very sustainable and ecological material that is biodegradable unlike plastic and has antifungal and antibacterial properties.
+Bamboo products are made of a very sustainable and ecological material that is biodegradable unlike plastic and has antifungal and antibacterial properties.
 It takes a great number of years for plastic to biodegrade and is the main source of pollution everywhere throughout the world.

 Bamboo has turned into a very considerable source of today since it has such a significant number of positive characteristics when contrasted plastic which is injurious and detrimental to humanity.
 Apparently, we are not to be persuaded to choose what source we want between plastic and bamboo, it is obvious that the subsequent effect of bamboo as a major source of production is more preferable than plastic.